 The Revolution Continues

 Activism is in our blood.
 Our founders had a keen vision of what life could be for people with a spinal cord injury, and they worked fiercely for change.
 Today, there is much improved health care and far greater opportunities for independent living than in 1945 but change is still critical.
 A fully inclusive Ontario means accessibility across the board - eliminating physical barriers and expanding access to important areas such as....health care, mobility devices and medical supplies.
 We're on it.
+Along with you!

-We’ll keep you updated on our activities, and share early opportunities to advocate for people with an SCI and other disabilities.JOIN NOW
+We’ll keep you updated on our activities, and share early opportunities to advocate for and with people with SCI and other disabilities.JOIN NOW!